csiro-data-school/regex/_episodes/01-intro.md

 In short, a regular expression, or rational expression, or regex for short, is a sequence of characters that act as a pattern for searching within text.
 So, what do we mean by pattern?

-Consider a calendar date written down, say, 23/08/2018.
+Consider again a calendar date written down, say, 23/08/2018.
 We all recognise a date as being a date when we see one written down this way.
 Why?
 Because there's a consistent pattern to it.
 We could describe the pattern of a date written this way as: one or two digits, a forward slash, one or two digits, a forward slash, then either 2 digits or 4 digits.
 Using that pattern of